isomerpages/govtech-corp/media/technews/_posts/2021-03-17-post-Smart Cities around the world: The Helsinki Chapter.md

 that delivers detailed points of interest to its users.
 With BlindSquare, the visually impaired can achieve independence during their outdoor commutes.</p>
 <p>An open data policy is also what Singapore believes in as well, and we’ve
-got <a href="https://money-heist.fandom.com/wiki/Helsinki" rel="noopener noreferrer nofollow" target="_blank">data.gov.sg</a> –
-our own effort to make it easier for citizens or businesses to create useful projects using data that have been diligently collected.</p>
+got DataGovSG – our own effort to make it easier for citizens or businesses to create useful projects using data that have been diligently collected.</p>
 <p>If anything, the projects in Helsinki remind us that there are still many
 opportunities that are just waiting to be explored in the exciting world of tech.
 Whether you live in freezing north, or the sunny tropics, the